-Every time members of the data community help me, and I ask what I can do in return — what I hear most often is “Pay it forward.”
-That’s obviously something people like Derek Willis, Ben Welsh and many, many others believe in strongly.
+Every time members of the data and programming community help me, and I ask what I can do in return — what I hear most often is “Pay it forward.”
+It’s a mantra I pursue with obsessive fervor.

 There’s much I’m still learning, but below are slides, tipsheets, notes and whatever else I make when I get the opportunity to “pay it forward” in classroom or conference settings.
-Enjoy, and of course, let me know if you have questions!
+Perhaps they’ll help you, just as so many other people help me.
+Enjoy!

 - Almost Scraping: Web Scraping for Non-Programmers Panel – Matt Wynn of the Omaha World-Herald and I will be discussing tools that’ll help you mine data from the Web to create your own usable data sets for reporting and/or presentation.
 Key tools are bookmarked here.
 Grab a tipsheet explaining said tools.
 Soon: Peruse our presentation that we gave at the actual conference.

 - Almost Scraping Hands-On Lab – We’ll dive deep into two of the tools mentioned above, and walk through some exercises showing you how to use them.
-Soon: I’ll put the exercises online.
+Walkthrough found here.

 - Making HTML Tables Interactive – I’ll give my third five-minute Lightning Talk on how to use the jQuery DataTables plugin to make your HTML table interactive.
 Oftentimes, we think a database is needed to let people drill to a record that matters to them.
 But sometimes that can be accomplished by making it possible for them to search your table.
 Slides as well as a more in-depth walkthrough will be posted here as soon as possible.